fernandoBRS/CommunityDocs-PT-BR/README.md

-# Repo for MSDN Articles - Brazilian Portuguese
+# Repo for Community Articles
-Repository for all technical articles created by Fernando de Oliveira.
+Repository for all technical articles created by Fernando de Oliveira in Brazilian Portuguese language.